rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="5.34.2.1">5.34.2.1</a> A note on manifestation that provides information on the manufacture of a manifestation.

-## 5.34.31 Notes from Manufacture statements
+## 5.34.31 Note on manufacture statement

 <a name="5.34.31.1">5.34.31.1</a>  Make a note on manufacture statement if any part of the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) is taken from a source other than the preferred source of information (see [5.01.1.2](/DCRMR/ppdm/#5.01.1.2)).